-Whether with friends, family, or your partner, these icebreakers will help you initiate the conversation and unlock a world of financial growth and support.
+Whether with friends, family, or your partner, the below icebreakers will help you initiate the conversation and unlock a world of financial growth and support.

 Let's dive into the art of open money talk.